How Willem II’s sword wound up in the Witham (Solving the sword, Part 5)

 It is beyond my scope, and indeed my abilities, to eliminate all the variables in drawing equivalencies between these three swords, but we have the dates of manufacture for all three, and approximate dates for the submersions of the swords I’ve brought in for comparison.
 All three were found in large, slow-moving rivers prone to silting—all were found during dredging operations.
-None of them appear to have been scabbarded when sunk; generally, while the organic parts of scabbards, just as with grips decay quickly, the metal fittings do not, however none of these finds mention any such pieces.
-If you’re feeling that these examples are cherry-picked, that seems only natural to me, but sadly I chose them due to the scarcity of reliable evidence rather than its abundance: give me access to the arms collections of several European musea and I’ll be happy to conduct a more thorough survey.
+None of them appear to have been scabbarded when sunk; generally, while the organic parts of scabbards, just as with grips, decay quickly, the metal fittings do not, however none of these finds mention any such pieces.
+If you’re feeling these examples are cherry-picked, I don’t blame you, but sadly I chose them due to the scarcity of reliable evidence rather than its abundance: give me access to the arms collections of several European musea and I’ll be happy to conduct a more thorough survey.

-I ran across a great quote from Sir William Monson’s, Naval Tracts of 1703 that perfectly sums up the anti-Dutch sentiment in England, especially in the latter half of the 17th century:
+I ran across a great quote perfectly summing up the anti-Dutch sentiment in England, especially in the latter half of the 17th century:⁴

-I also found more terms of disparagement that include the descriptor “Dutch”, including a different meaning for Dutch bargain:
+I also found more terms of disparagement using the descriptor “Dutch”, including a different meaning for Dutch bargain:

 - Dutch almanac: gibberish